 Next, click the Browse button and select the spreadsheet you prepared for the import.

-After selecting your spreadsheet, click the green Next button in the bottom right corner of the screen (not shown).
+After selecting the spreadsheet, click the green Next button in the bottom right corner of the screen (shown in the screenshot above).

 The next screen requires you to map the data in your spreadsheet to the four fields imported by QuickBooks Online.
 For each QuickBooks Online Field, select the column in your spreadsheet that contains the data.

-When you are satisfied with your mapping, click the green Next button.
-The final screen before importing provides your last opportunity to change any account information or deselect any accounts you don’t wish to import.
+Once you’re satisfied with the mapping, click the green Next button.
+The final screen before importing provides you the last opportunity to change any account information or deselect any accounts you don’t wish to import.

 After verifying the information is correct, click the green Import button to complete the importing process.
 The new accounts should now be included in your chart of accounts.